 Stories about and beyond the Hijabi experience...

-Home - the place where we feel completeness, feel a "perfection" that is just as it is, without the need for strategy.
+Home - the place where we feel a completeness with an ease that is true to our nature.

 Musings and Projects of a New York City based Jungian Analyst